What happens if things go wrong?

 Financial Ombudsman Service

 • You must refer your complaint to the Financial Ombudsman within 6 months of the date on the final response.
+We will not provide the Financial Ombudsman with our consent for this period to be extended.

 Click here to find out ‘What happens when things go wrong?’